xHotShotsx/Typology/Socionics/Dichotomies/Dichotomy Grouping Hierarchy.md

 ### Indexing
 #### $\mathfrak{d}$
 - A dichotomy $\mathfrak{d}$ is $\{\mathfrak{d}_{0}, \mathfrak{d}_{1}\}$ where $\mathfrak{d}_0$ and $\mathfrak{d}_1$ are compliments inside a boolean lattice.
-- If a dichotomy is a set of boolean compliments and a set of dichotomies
+- If a dichotomy is a set of boolean compliments and a set of dichotomies in the lattice forms a vector space over $\mathbb{F}_2$